vipulnaik/diet-exercise-health/events/2026/2026-exercise-tracker.md

 applicable threshold was therefore 1.67 miles, but I jogged just a little over 1.5 miles.
 Leg fatigue (and more specifically lower leg fatigue) was the constraining factor.

+## 2026-02-25: skipped all exercises

+On Wednesday 2026-02-25, I skipped all exercises.
+This was because of delays created by a lengthy informal catch-up meeting with work colleagues.